data-mechanics/course-2017-fal-proj/nathansw_rooday_sbajwa_shreyapandit/README.md

 ## Analysis 2

+#TODO clean this up and add heatmaps from analysis with explanation.

 * For each neighborhood,
   * get all neighborhoods within a N mile distance
 	 * Make a DF with each neighborhood pair as rows, columns being geographical distance between neighborhoods and a demographic dimension such as 		difference in crime incidents between those neighborhoods